Mudgee Public School offers a range of opportunities to participate in Performing Arts;

 This choir gives students skills to be able to sing more complex choral arrangements, including rounds and voice/harmony parts.
 The students enjoy the mix of exciting and more difficult choral arrangements as well as the new popular songs which are included in the song program.

-Miss Woods co-ordinates and choreographs the dance routines for the Stage 2 Dance Group.
-They meet on a Friday during 1st half lunchtime.
+Twenty students meet on a Tuesday during 1st half lunchtime for dance rehearsal.
 The group have been learning a dance routine for the Gulgong Eisteddfod.

 The Stage 3 Dance Group is co-ordinated by Mrs O'Brien and dance routines are choreographed by Miss Tanya from 'Dance Unlimited'.
 There are 20 students in the dance group.
 They have been rehearsing on Tuesday lunch times in preparation for this year's Eisteddfods.